The Mining Towns of Upper Hungary

 They were also involved in the selling of Hungarian gray cattle herds to feed Germany but later they decided to invest their money into the slave trade in North America.

 Read about Hungarian grey cattle here:

 See many pictures of Besztercebánya here:

 These splendid Mining Towns can be discovered mostly in present-day Slovakia.
 It is worth mentioning that one can still discover gorgeous Gothic buildings in these beautiful towns because the Turks could never destroy them.
-Comparing to this, the rate of damage can be imagined in the war zones: almost the entire Renaissance and Gothic Hungarian and Hungarian Saxon heritage went up in flames in the areas that the Ottoman Empire have conquered.
+Compared to this, the rate of damage can be imagined in the war zones: almost the entire Renaissance and Gothic Hungarian and Hungarian Saxon heritage went up in flames in the areas that the Ottoman Empire conquered.

 Had the Mining Towns declined before the Ottoman peril, perhaps the Kingdom of Hungary would not have been attacked so vehemently by the Habsburgs after the Battle of Mohács in 1526.

 I was collecting a few coats of arms of these “Bányavárosok” ( Mining towns):

 Please, subscribe to my page and be my Patron: